EndPointCorp/end-point-blog/2014/11/26/mysql-to-postgresql-migration-tips.html.md

 #### str_to_date()

 This function does not exist directly in PostgreSQL, but can be simulated using to_date().
-Note however that the format string argument differs between MySQL and PostgreSQL's versions.
+Note however that the format string argument differs between MySQL and PostgreSQL’s versions.

 #### date_format()